 Day 1 - Student is to upload CI information to Exxat.
 Daily - Learning Units (as indicated on the learning units).
 It is the student's responsibility to ensure completion of the learning units and seeking feedback from the CI.
 Learning Units must be uploaded to Exxat at the end of the CEE for review from DCE to achieve a Satisfactory grade.
-Weekly Planning Form - Weekly Planning Form- The student summarizes the week's performance and writes goals for the following week.
+Weekly Planning Form - The student summarizes the week's performance and writes goals for the following week.
 Weekly reflections should include: 1) overall self-assessment on performance and how felt; 2) progress toward goals; and 3) areas for improvement.
 CI reviews and adds comments, may revise goals as appropriate.
 Weekly goals must be written in a 'SMART' format (specific, measurable, achievable, results oriented, time bound).
 Students must write their own goals with CI input as needed.
-End of Week 2 Weekly Planning Form - as above Student and CI complete midterm SUMMARY COMMENTS- we do not require formal midterm rating on the CPI skills for the midterm assessment of this first clinical experience. Ц End of Week 3 Weekly Planning Form - as above End of World 4 (and of clinical) Ч End of Week 4 (end of clinical) Weekly Planning Form- as above, no need for goals CPI - one CPI is completed by student, one by the CI.
+End of Week 2 Weekly Planning Form - as above End of Week 3 Weekly Planning Form - as above End of Week 4 (end of clinical) Weekly Planning Form- as above, no need for goals • CPI - one CPI is completed by student, one by the CI.
 Students are expected to complete their CPI prior to discussion at the final assessment.
-Use of the Performance Dimensions and Anchor Criteria are required to defend ratings. ☐ We have established the following minimal performance criteria for the PT CPI 3.0: ☐ The student must be at or between Advanced Beginner Performance and Intermediate Performance on all CPI skills, as assessed by self and the clinical instructor.
-Professional Behaviors - completed by student only, CI reviews and provides comments as needed and signs off.
-Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction - completed by the student to provide feedback to the facility and CI.
-NOTE: This information will be made available to future students going through the site selection process only if it has been shared with the CI. • Facility specific requirements - the student is expected to complete any additional requirements that the facility may have
+Use of the Performance Dimensions and Anchor Criteria are required to defend ratings. ☐ We have established the following minimal performance criteria for the PT CPI 3.0: ☐ The student must be at or between Advanced Beginner Performance and Intermediate Performance on all CPI skills, as assessed by self and the clinical instructor. • Professional Behaviors - completed by student only, CI reviews and provides comments as needed and signs off.
+Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction (Exxat) - completed by the student to provide feedback to the facility and CI.
+NOTE: This information will be made available to future students going through the site selection process only if it has been shared with the CI. • Facility specific requirements - the student is expected to complete any additional requirements that the facility may have.